 We might be able to argue you were wrongfully arrested after there was a false allegation against you.
 Perhaps the accuser was motivated by jealously, anger, or revenge.
 Maybe the accuser planted the firearm in a location to make it appear you were in unlawful possession of a firearm.

-If you have been accused or charged with felon in possession of a firearm in violation of California Penal Code 29800, call our Los Angeles criminal defense lawyers to review the details and options on the case.
+If you have been accused or charged with felon in possession of a firearm in violation of California Penal Code 29800, call our criminal defense lawyers to review the details and options on the case.

 We need to closely review the circumstances of the case to start preparing a strategy to challenge the charges.
 A conviction could be life-altering and we will work to obtain a favorable outcome.

 Cron, Israels & Stark is a highly experienced criminal defense law firm with a records of success in all types of cases, including felon with a firearm.
 Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
-Contact our law firm for a free case evaluation at (424) 372-3112.
+Contact our law firm for a free case consultation at (424) 372-3112.